kristigordon/CalculatorGUI/README.md

 Here I followed a tutorial to make a calculator with a GUI!
 This was my first time making a GUI and I am pretty excited seeing an outward expression of my code on something other than just a command line.

+This code has clickable buttons in the interface and displays the numbers in the top line like a tyupical physical calculator.

 <img width="593" alt="Screen Shot 2022-07-21 at 7 53 05 PM" src="https://user-images.githubusercontent.com/66803124/180333985-0a9bdb99-6467-4515-bcea-1c4f8dab7e84.png">